-Although we do not have a licensed counselor on staff, Monica Wilson, the Dean of Student Access and Success is available to assist students with personal difficulties, career decision- making, and educational planning.
+Although we do not have a licensed counselor on staff, Lacey Koontz, Student Program Advisor, is available to assist students with personal difficulties, career decision- making, and educational planning.

 Having Difficulty Choosing a Major?

 - 1. Don't let someone else decide for you.
 Get advice.
 Think your decision through. - 2.
 Base your decision on interest, ability, personality and values.
 Personal satisfaction is important. - 3.
 Try to relate your major to a professional goal, but keep in mind many fields prefer individuals with broad preparation.
 Your major may not lead to a specific job. - 4.
 Gain insight into possible careers by volunteering, job shadowing, or participating in an internship with a particular agency.